Segal Al Rikabi

-Segal Abdulwahab Rikabi an Iraqi poetess, was born in Karbala and grew up in Baghdad.
+Segal Abdulwahab Rikabi an Iraqi poet, was born in Karbala and grew up in Baghdad.
 She graduated from University of Baghdad in 1980 and got her PhD in the field of Microbiology and Cytology from the University of Reading.
 Rikabi studied in the Universities of Basra, Mostanseria, and Baghdad for years.
-Then, she started publishing her poems in 2013 and had anthologies of poems, which impressed authors and critics inside and outside her country as a prominent poetess.
+Then, she started publishing her poems in 2013 and had anthologies of poems, which impressed authors and critics inside and outside her country as a prominent poet.

 Biography

 Sejal Abdulwahab Rikabi was born in Karbala where she finished primary and preparatory schools and grew up in Baghdad.
 She got her PhD in the field of sciences from Britain in 1980.
 After that, she returned to her homeland, taught and did research at the university.
 At the University of Reading, she studied Microbiology and Cytology, and her major was in the field of Cellular biology.
 Afterwards, she worked at the University of Baghdad, and she was chosen as the assisting cultural consultant in Australia from 1981 until 1986 then at the University of Mostanseria in Basra from 2007 to 2010, she worked as an emeritus professor at the University of Southern Queensland.